Continuous dopaminergic stimulation (CDS) reduces the risk of motor complications when compared with levodopa or other short-acting dopamine agonists

 In a healthy brain, brain cells release dopamine relatively constantly which ensures adequate control of movement and behaviour.

 In people with Parkinson’s, dopaminergic medications are prescribed to make up for insufficient dopamine production due to loss of dopamine-producing neurons in a specific brain region called the substantia nigra.
-Levodopa is prescribed because it is transported to the brain where it is converted to dopamine.
+Levodopa is prescribed because it is transported directly to the brain where it is converted to dopamine.
 This re-establishes, at least for the first few years, relative normality.
 However, this intermittent or pulsatile form of stimulation does not mimic the brain’s natural, continuous production of dopamine.
 Also absorption of oral medication is affected by the natural emptying of the stomach.
 As the period over which a dose of medication remains effective shortens as Parkinson’s progresses, you therefore need to take frequent doses to maintain good levels of dopamine.

 It is widely agreed that taking intermittent doses of oral levodopa in the long-term increases the risk of developing dyskinesia (movement that you cannot control) and fluctuations in movement.
 These movement changes arise as a result of the variations in brain dopamine levels.
 Although the precise mechanisms underlying the emergence of motor complications are debated, it is generally accepted that: